karlropkins/different.tan/pkgdown/index.md

 <img src="man/figures/README-Pareto-1.png" width="100%" />

-Here, e.g., we see that 95% of observed NOx emissions were produced by about 25% passing cars, and 80% were produced about 2% passing cars.
+Here, for example, we see that 95% of observed NOx emissions were produced by about 25% passing cars, and 80% were produced about 2% passing cars.